 home

 Additionally, feel free to check out my Teaching pages to see what courses I usually teach.
 Under Resources you will find (I hope) a variety of interesting things.
-Moreover, do not forget to visit the ML^2 site, where it has a lot more information about my lab, the type of research that I do, students in my lab and the type of research that they do.
+Moreover, do not forget to visit the ML^2 site, where it has more information about my lab, the type of research that I do, students in my lab and the type of research that they do.